 FAST FACTS: M.S.
 Exercise Physiology

-*Tuition rates are subject to change.
+* Tuition rates are for the 2018-19 academic year.
 Additional fees and costs for course materials may apply.
-Total program cost and completion time varies with individual program plans.
+Total program cost and completion time varies depending on individual program plans.
 Tuition rates are subject to change.

 Movement, activity, exercises — these aren't things you can study while sitting behind a desk.
 They're elements of an exercise physiology program that are best explored through firsthand experience.